jnozzi/cocoadev.com/markdown/AdviceOnImportingHeaders.md

 Although you are not #importing the classes in the .h file, you still must #import the classes into both .m files.
 This will shut up the warnings and also prevent some other potential problems.

 ----
 I've got a similar problem, actually.
-I've got a subclassed General/NSSplitView, named "General/FTPSplitView".
+I've got a subclassed NSSplitView, named "FTPSplitView".
 I have a few methods in there (mainly restoreDefault: and saveDefault) for maintaining the splitview position.
-In the class I call from, AppController, in my main file (AppController.m), I call     [SplitView restoreDefault:@"MyDefault"]; , and even with #import "FTPSplitView.h" in the .m file, it still gives me "General/NSSplitView may not respond to -restoreDefault:"
+In the class I call from, AppController, in my main file (AppController.m), I call     [SplitView restoreDefault:@"MyDefault"]; , and even with #import "FTPSplitView.h" in the .m file, it still gives me "NSSplitView may not respond to -restoreDefault:"

 The actual execution works perfectly, just those silly warnings...